-The bill would take effect April 1, 1989.
+The bill would take effect August 1, 1989.

-Senate Bill 76 would amend the State License Fee Act to raise the fees for a person who is licensed or seeking licensure to manufacture or distribute controlled substances.
-The fee for a controlled substance license and a controlled substance license renewal would be raised from \$30 to \$40 per license or license renewal.
+Senate Bill 76 would amend the State License Fee Act to raise the fees until September 30, 1993, for a person who is licensed or seeking licensure to manufacture or distribute controlled substances.
+The fee for a controlled substance license and a controlled substance license renewal would be raised from \$30 to \$50 per license or license renewal.
+After September 30, 1993, these fees would be reduced to \$30 each.
+The bill would take effect August 1, 1988.